exxcellent/echolot/README.md

  - Flexigrid (an efficient datagrid)
  - Charts (charts based on Raphael)
- - KeyStrokeListener (bind any action to key commands) And many more - check it out.
+ - KeyStrokeListener (bind any action to key commands)
+ - and many more...

 To build:

     ./
     ant dist

-To run the tests:
+To start the java demo (uses an inline jetty):

-    ant test
+    ant run

+To start the javascript demo point your browser to:

+    echolot-webcontainer/src/test/web/index.html

 Further reading
 ---